Nikkei tumbles to 5-month low, Topix below 800

 "A heavy sell-off is expected today.
 Negative factors are coming from overseas markets, so there's nothing Japan can do to avoid the repercussions," said Kenichi Hirano, a strategist at Tachibana Securities.

 The benchmark Nikkei breached immediate support at 9,300, where the index hovered for some time after a slide that followed the March quake.
-The Nikkei was down 3.6 percent at 9,312.52 after hitting an intraday low of 9,264.09 soon after the open.
+The Nikkei was down 3.8 percent at 9,288.56 in early morning trade after hitting an intraday low of 9,264.09 soon after the opening.

 "But such dip-buying may not have an impact on the overall market as foreigners are likely to be the main sellers," Hirano said.